djangoindia/talks/guidelines.md

 ## Guidelines for Proposal Submission

 ### 1. How We Select Proposals
 We have both 25-minutes (20 minutes for the talk, followed by a 5-minute Q&A) and 5-minutes (lightning) talks in our monthly meetups.
-Your talk proposal should be **Python-related**.
-Our audience consists largely of Python beginners, but advanced topics are also welcome if you explain them in a way that's accessible.
+Your talk proposal should be **Django or Python-related**.
+Our audience consists largely of Django beginners, but advanced topics are also welcome if you explain them in a way that's accessible.
 If your topic requires specific knowledge, **clearly mention any prerequisites** in your proposal.

 Even if your idea is still in development, submit a proposal!
 We're available to provide feedback and suggestions.
 Don't worry about communication skills or English fluency—our focus is on the content, and we're happy to help you refine your talk.